- Colorectal (Large Intestinal)

 - Irritable Bowel Syndrome (IBS)

 Inflammatory bowel diseases (IBD) are chronic disorders affecting more than two million Americans.
 The inflammation or ulceration in the small and large intestines associated with these diseases impairs patients' quality of life by causing debilitating symptoms.
 People are most often diagnosed with IBD in their late teens to early 20s, but may develop the condition at any age.
+IBD affects women and men equally.

 The two most common types of IBD are: